Your Guide to Disney’s Magic Kingdom Theme Park in Orlando

 On this slow-moving attraction that even your smallest scallywags can enjoy, your gang will climb aboard a weathered barge for a perilous voyage back in time to the 17th century, when unruly scoundrels and callous troublemakers plundered Caribbean seaport towns.
 Hum along with the pirates as they regale you with their theme song - “Yo ho, yo ho, a pirate's life for me” - while navigating the oh-so-haunted Dead Man’s Cove, dodging cannon fire and watching buccaneers set a seaside town awash in flames.
 You might even catch a glimpse of Captain Jack Sparrow, the swashbuckling daredevil from “The Pirates of the Caribbean” movies.

-Stay tuned; you’re just getting started on Magic Kingdom’s attractions.
+Stay tuned; you’re just getting started on the Magic Kingdom’s attractions.
 Check out more favorites, including:

 · Cinderella Castle: Complete with imposing spires and lavish turrets, and surrounded by a moat, the Castle stands at the gateway to Fantasyland, a symbol of Disney’s magic and majesty.